Media type: Types

 The "type" part defines the broad use of the media type.
-As of November 1996, the registered types were: application, audio,image, message, multipart, text and video.
+As of November 1996, the registered types were application, audio, image, message, multipart, text and video.
 By July 2024, the registered types included the foregoing, plus font, example, model, and haptics.

 An unofficial top-level type in common use is chemical, used for chemical file formats.
 In the context of Linux desktop environments, the unofficial top-level types inode (inodes other than normal files, such as filesystem directories, device files or symbolic links), x-content (removable media, such as x-content/image-dcf for DCF digital cameras), package (package manager packages) and x-office (generic categories of office productivity software document) are used.

 Subtypes

-A subtype typically consists of a media format, but it may or must also contain other content, such as a tree prefix, producer, product or suffix, according to the different rules in registration trees.
+A subtype typically consists of a media format, but it may also contain other content, such as a tree prefix, producer, product, or suffix, depending on the rules in registration trees.

 All media types should be registered using the IANA registration procedures.
-For the efficiency and flexibility of the media type registration process, different structures of subtypes can be registered in registration trees that are distinguished by the use of tree prefixes.
-Currently the following trees are created: standard (no prefix), vendor (vnd. prefix), personal or vanity (prs. prefix), unregistered (x. prefix).
+To improve the efficiency and flexibility of the media type registration process, different subtype structures can be registered in registration trees, distinguished by tree prefixes.
+Four registration trees are defined: standard (no prefix), vendor (vnd. prefix), personal or vanity (prs. prefix), and unregistered (x. prefix).
 These registration trees were first defined in November 1996 (obsoleted RFC 2048 - currently RFC 6838).
 New registration trees may be created by IETF Standards Action for external registration and management by well-known permanent organizations (e.g. scientific societies).